nwshane/nwshane.github.io/src/pages/blog/2018-08-14-sun-clock-starts-ticking/index.md

 ![24 Hours of Daylight in Greenland](./images/greenland_24_hours_daylight.png)

 Your first time looking at the sun clock, you might have the impression that it's just a fixed image, with no movement.
 But that's not the case!
-The hand of the clock is moving, just verrrryyyy sloooooowllllyyyy.
-It has 86,400 seconds to make a full rotation, which on my laptop screen means that the clock hand has to travel 0.68 inches/hour.[2](#footnote-2)
+The hand of the clock is moving, just _verrrryyyy sloooooowllllyyyy_.
+It has 24 hours to make a full rotation, which on my laptop screen means that the clock hand has to travel 0.68 inches/hour.[2](#footnote-2)

 When the clock was only partly finished, I had an intriguing thought: what would it look like if I could _speed it up_?
 So I added a slider below the date picker, which lets you do just that:

 ![Speed up time in Tbilisi, Georgia](./images/speed_up_tbilisi.gif)

 Speeding up the clock to multiple days per second made the hour hand's previously unnoticeable progression around the circle into a top-speed, frenetic, and distracting movement.
 To fix that problem, I borrowed an idea from real life clocks, which depict 12 hours, 60 minutes, and 60 seconds all at the same time.
-When you increase the speed of the sun clock past one day/second, the clock moves into "year mode": it continues to represent daylight and nighttime as portions of a 24 hour circle, but shows a day hand instead of an hour hand, with points to the winter solstice at the bottom and the summer solstice at the top.
+When you increase the speed of the sun clock past one day/second, the clock moves into "year mode": it continues to represent daylight and nighttime as portions of a 24 hour circle, but shows a day hand instead of an hour hand, which points to the winter solstice at the bottom and the summer solstice at the top.
 The time of day in the center of the circle is also replaced by the date.

 ![Speed up time in Tbilisi, Georgia into year mode](./images/speed_up_tbilisi_into_year_mode.gif)